manticoresoftware/manticoresearch-php/docs/nodes.md

 CreateFunction
 ==============

-Register an UDF.
+Register a UDF.

 `body` parameters:

 * `name` - name of the function
 * `type` - the return type of the function (INT | INTEGER | BIGINT | FLOAT | STRING)
 * `library` - name of the library file

         $params = [
             'body' => [